-The purpose of the Screening stage of the HRA process is to initially identify the risk or the possibility of significant adverse effects on a European site which could undermine the achievement of a site's conservation objectives and which therefore require further detailed examination through an appropriate assessment.
+The purpose of the Screening stage of the HRA process is to initially identify the risk or the possibility of significant adverse effects on a site within the national site network which could undermine the achievement of a site's conservation objectives and which therefore require further detailed examination through an appropriate assessment.
 If risks which might undermine a site's conservation objectives can clearly be ruled out (based on the consideration of objective information), a proposal will have no likely significant effect (LSE) and no appropriate assessment will be needed.

-In order for a Plan to be screened out of the HRA process a conclusion must be made 'beyond reasonable scientific doubt' that the plan will not have an LSE on the Natura 2000 site or its qualifying features.
+In order for a Plan to be screened out of the HRA process a conclusion must be made 'beyond reasonable scientific doubt' that the plan will not have an LSE on the designated site or its qualifying features.